 - Nikkei Dow – Based on 225 Stocks

-- With the help of Price-Weighted Index, it is easy to track the overall health of the economy and the current condition of the economy.
+- It is easy to track the overall health of the economy and the current condition of the economy.

-- It allows investors to take a decision and with the help of historical data in the index it gives an idea to investors how the market reacted to certain situations in the past.
+- It allows investors to make a decision, and with the help of historical data in the index, it gives an idea to investors how the market reacted to certain situations in the past.

-- One of the most important advantages of Price-Weighted Index is of its simplicity, it is easy to calculate, understand and the weighing scheme is simple to understand.
+- One of the most important advantages of the Price-Weighted Index is its simplicity; it is easy to calculate, understand, and the weighing scheme is simple to understand.

 - A stock price in the index is not a good indicator of its true market value.

-- Small companies with higher share price may have higher weight and larger companies with a low share price will have Smaller weight and which will show an unclear or uncertain picture of the market.
+- Small companies with higher share prices may have a higher weight, and larger companies with a low share price will have Smaller weights and which will show an unclear or uncertain picture of the market.

-- One of the most important disadvantages or serious bias of it is that the stock which nominally has higher share price has the greatest impact in the index and due to these most of the stock indices don’t use Price-Weighted Index.
+- One of the most important disadvantages or serious bias of it is that the stock which nominally has a higher share price has the greatest impact on the index, and due to these, most of the stock indices don’t use Price-Weighted Index.

-- One of the disadvantages of it is that even in the event of stock splits adjustment is done with divisor and it leads to arbitrary changes in weights.
+- One of the disadvantages of it is that even in the event of stock splits, adjustment is made with the divisor, and it leads to arbitrary changes in weights.

-- An index is just am access to a certain market and it doesn’t mean it is 100 % accurate and there is a number of factors that change the direction of market which that a sometimes do not reflect in an index.
+- An index is just am access to a certain market, and it doesn’t mean it is 100 % accurate, and there is a number of factors that change the direction of the market, which sometimes do not reflect in an index.

-- In the price-weighted index method small and large companies have the same importance or value in the index price.
+- In this method, small and large companies have the same importance or value in the index price.

-- Whenever there are stock splits or Dividend, divisor should be adjusted otherwise index will not or would not able to measure actual growth.
+- Whenever there are stock splits or Dividends, the divisor should be adjusted; otherwise, the index will not or would not able to measure actual growth.
 So this means stock splits cause issues.

 - Security price or stock price alone can’t communicate its true market value.
-It ignores market factors of supply and demand
+It ignores the market factors of supply and demand.

 - The problem with the price-weighted index is that it is biased towards high price stock.

-- PWI nowadays less common as compared to other indices and most common and biggest price-weighted indices are Dow Jones industrial average (DJIA) and Nikkei 225
+- PWI nowadays less common as compared to other indices, and the most common and biggest price-weighted indices are Dow Jones industrial average (DJIA) and Nikkei 225

 - This technique considers only the price of each component to arrived at the final value of the index.

-- Spin-off, merger and stock split affect the structure of the Index.
+- A spin-off, merger, and stock split affect the structure of the Index.

-Above description gives an insight about how the PWI provides insight into the share price of a stock in the market.
-An index generally measures a statistical change in the portfolio of stocks which represents the overall market.
-In the year 1896 first index was created which is known today with name Dow Jones Industrial Average (DJIA).
-Nowadays it is less popular and used as compared to other indices due to certain limitations to index.
+The above description gives an insight into how the PWI provides insight into the share price of a stock in the market.
+An index generally measures a statistical change in the portfolio of stocks, which represents the overall market.
+In the year 1896 first index was created, which is known today with the name Dow Jones Industrial Average (DJIA).
+Nowadays, it is less popular and used as compared to other indices due to certain limitations to the index.
 There are some advantages and disadvantages associated with the price-weighted index.

 It is clear that it reflects changes in stock prices but did not reflect any changes in the market.
-For successful trading of an index, one should have an understanding of the construction of indexes and if differences and interrelationship among the indexes are understood then it is easy to understand the futures contract that is based on indexes.
-In price-weighted index stock with higher price has a higher impact over the performance of the index.
+For successful trading of an index, one should have an understanding of the construction of indexes, and if differences and interrelationship among the indexes are understood, then it is easy to understand the futures contract that is based on indexes.
+In a price-weighted index, a stock with a higher price has a higher impact on the performance of the index.

 This has been a guide to what is Price-Weighted Index.
 Here we discuss how to calculate Price-Weighted Index using its formula along with practical examples.
 You may learn more about Investment Banking from the following articles –